SAP/openui5-docs/docs/Using_OpaBuilder_952e2c7.md

 );
 ```

-The result of the `OpaBuilder.build` method is the configuration object for the `Opa5.waitFor` method and commonly used just as such, so `OpaBuilder` comes with a convenient `OpaBuilder.execute()` method.
-The required `Opa5` instance can be provided as parameter to the `execute` function or by using the `constructor` or `create` method.
+The result of the `OpaBuilder.build` method is the configuration object for the `Opa5.waitFor` method.
+Because it's commonly used just as such, `OpaBuilder` comes with a convenient `OpaBuilder.execute()` method.
+The required `Opa5` instance can be provided as a parameter to the `execute` function, or you can use the `constructor` or `create` method.
 Taking this into account, the previous example can also be written like this:

 ``` js
 return OpaBuilder.create(oOpa)